-- I. On the left side of the autorun screen, click the "TOOLS" icon. - 2 Click "Microsoft DirectX 9" on the main menu.
+I. On the left side of the autorun screen, click the "TOOLS" icon.

+2 Click "Microsoft DirectX 9" on the main menu.
 The following screen will appear:

-- 3. Click "I accept the agreement" then click "Next". - 4.
+- 3. Click "Yes" to continue. - 4.
 Follow the prompts on the screen to complete installation. - 5.
 Reboot the system for the driver to take effect.